 - In the previous 5 years, you have earned at least 3 years of clinical experience in Switzerland and/or the country of recognition.

-- You have at least level B2 of fluency in the official Swiss language.
+- You have at least level B2 fluency in the official Swiss language.

 Requirements for the Registration of Non-Recognizable Diplomas